stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 When creating and using permission profiles:

-- Use the `none` profile when possible (for MCP servers that do not require network or file access)
+- Use the `none` profile when possible (for MCP servers that don't require network or file access)
 - Only grant necessary permissions
 - Avoid enabling `network.outbound.insecure_allow_all`, as this allows